-- Under door strips like we mentioned, these can also be used on the sides of doors if you have a door with gaps on the sides as well (some old doors are like this)
+- Under door strips like those we mentioned, these can also be used on the sides of doors if you have a door with gaps on the sides as well (some old doors are like this)

 5: Focus on the small areas of the wall

-If you’re on a budget but still want to stop sound escaping your room, you should focus on the smallest area possible.
+If you’re on a budget but still want to stop sound from escaping your room, you should focus on the smallest area possible.
 This means you need to know where the sound’s escaping from, and you need to focus on those areas, applying some of the materials above or maybe a bit of soundproofing wallpaper.